yasoon13/Quotations/README.md

 # Benjamin Disraeli
-Action may not always bring hapiness but there is no hapiness without action
+Action may not always bring hapiness, but there is no hapiness without action
 # Fortune Cookie
 Many a false step was made by standing still
 # Peter Thiel